Michael-Chiem/EyeOfTheTiger/Develop/gist-template.md

  Grouping constructs, denoted by parentheses (...), are used to group elements of a regular expression together.
 In this regex, (?: ... ) is a non-capturing group, used to group alternative phone number patterns without capturing the match.
 This ensures that the entire phone number pattern is treated as a single unit for the OR operator.
 Grouping constructs are essential for organizing complex regex patterns, improving readability, and applying operators to multiple elements simultaneously.

 ### Bracket Expressions

+ - Although not used in this specific regular expression, bracket expressions, also known as character classes, allow matching of any one of a set of characters.
+For example, [abc] would match either "a", "b", or "c".
+Bracket expressions provide a way to specify a range of characters or a set of characters that could match at a certain position in the text.
+They add versatility to regular expressions by allowing for pattern matching with a variety of character possibilities.

+ - In this example, [abc] is a bracket expression that matches any one character that is either "a", "b", or "c".
+So, if this regular expression is applied to the input text, it will match any occurrence of "a", "b", or "c" individually.

 ### Character Classes
 - John\sDoe: Character Classes - Literal characters "John" followed by whitespace \s and then "Doe".